China–Vietnam border: Colonial period

 In the 19th century France began taking an interest in Vietnam, conquering Cochinchina by 1862.
 It then expanded its rule over Annam (central Vietnam) and then Tonkin (northern Vietnam) in 1883–84, alarming China and precipitating the Sino-French War.
 Hostilities were ended via the Treaty of Tientsin (1885), which provided for the demarcation of the border between China and Tonkin.
 Article 3 of the treaty provided for the appointment of a Sino-French commission to demarcate the border between Tonkin and China, which forms today's China–Vietnam border.
-China's commissioners were Chou Te-jun (周德潤), Hung Lu-ssu (鴻臚寺) and Ch'ing Teng-ch'eng (卿鄧承).
-The French commission was led by M. Bourcier Saint-Chaffray, and its members included M. Scherzer, the French consul in Canton, Dr Paul Neis, a noted Indochina explorer, Lieutenant-Colonel Tisseyre, Captain Bouinais, and M. Pallu de la Barrière (though the latter took no part in the commission's work).
+China's commissioners were Zhou Derun (周德潤 (Chou Te-jun)), and Deng Chengxiu (鄧承修 (Teng Ch'eng-hsiu)).
+The French commission was led by M. Bourcier Saint-Chaffray, and its members included M. Scherzer, the French consul in Guangzhou, Dr. Paul Neis, a noted Indochina explorer, Lieutenant-Colonel Tisseyre, Captain Bouinais, and M. Pallu de la Barrière (though the latter took no part in the commission's work).
 In preparation for the commission's work General de Courcy despatched French troops to occupy Lạng Sơn, That Khe and other border towns in October 1885.